precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 - Matrix username, if available
 - Short summary as a written paragraph of your education and code experience.
 - Short summary as a written paragraph of what motivates you personally to contribute to preCICE including first contact.
-- List two (exactly) PRs in the preCICE organization that you think:
-  1. reflect your technical skills relevant for the project and your eye for details
+- List one PR in the preCICE organization that you think reflects your technical skills relevant for the project and your eye for details.
+It does not need to be reviewed/merged.
-  2. your communication skills.
-  These can be the same and don't have to be merged.
+- List one PR in the preCICE organization that you think reflects your communication skills.
+It does not need to be reviewed/merged.
 - Optionally, list up to two PR in any other project that you think show skills relevant to the proposed project.

 **Page 2: About the project you want to work on**